Veritiv (NYSE:VRTV) Releases FY 2022 Earnings Guidance

-Veritiv (NYSE:VRTV – Get Rating) issued an update on its FY 2022 earnings guidance on Tuesday morning.
+Veritiv (NYSE:VRTV – Get Rating) updated its FY 2022 earnings guidance on Tuesday.
 The company provided earnings per share (EPS) guidance of $19.50-$21.50 for the period, compared to the consensus estimate of $18.40.
 The company issued revenue guidance of -.

 Veritiv Corporation operates as a business-to-business provider of value-added packaging products and services, as well as facility solutions, print, and publishing products and services in the United States and internationally.
 The company operates through four segments: Packaging, Facility Solutions, Print, and Publishing and Print Management (Publishing).